pierluigiferrari/ssd_keras/README.md

 This repository provides Jupyter notebooks that explain training, inference and evaluation, and there are a bunch of explanations in the subsequent sections that complement the notebooks.

-How to use one of the trained original models for inference:
+How to use a trained model for inference:
 * [`ssd300_inference.ipynb`](./ssd300_inference.ipynb)
 * [`ssd512_inference.ipynb`](./ssd512_inference.ipynb)